Yoliani/Yoliani/README.md

 **About Me:**

 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Rust & Python
+- 🌱 I’m currently learning React, Next and Rust
 - 💞️ I’m looking to collaborate on google
 - 📫 How to reach me edrayoca@gmail.com